nickynault/Password-Generator/README.md

 ## Customization

-You can customize the length of the generated password by modifying the length parameter in the generate_password() function.
+You can customize the length and character types of the generated password by using the command-line options: python password_generator.py -l <length> -lt -d -s

-If you wish to exclude certain character types from the generated password, you can modify the characters variable in the generate_password() function.
+Options:

+-l or --length: Specifies the length of the password (default: 12).
+-lt or --letters: Include letters (both uppercase and lowercase) in the password.
+-d or --digits: Include digits in the password.
+-s or --symbols: Include symbols in the password.

+Examples:

+Generate a 10-character password with letters and digits: python password_generator.py -l 10 -lt -d

+Generate a password with symbols only: python password_generator.py -lt -s

+## Password History and Expiration

+The tool keeps a password history and allows you to check for expired passwords.
+Passwords are stored in a file named password_history.txt.

+To check for expired passwords, run the following command: python password_generator.py -E

+To view the password history, run the following command: python password_generator.py -H

 ## License
 This project is licensed under the MIT License.